 Is it better to be fired or laid off?

 In both scenarios, you don’t have a job, but if you are fired, it is typically due to a performance issue.
-That means you weren’t able to do the work as needed.
-Financially speaking, with a layoff, you will likely be able to file for unemployment and you may receive severance pay from your employer.
+With a layoff, you will likely be able to file for unemployment and you may receive severance pay from your employer.
 When you are fired, you may or may not be able to receive unemployment funds and you will probably not be eligible for severance.

 Photo credit: iStock/skynesher